blademd/thymus/README.md

 - `Arrow Up/Down` to navigate over sections of the sidebar.
 - `Ctrl+C` to immediately exit the application (**warning**, it does not ask you for mercy!)

+## Selecting and copying the text

+From the Textual documentation:

+	Running a Textual app puts your terminal in to application mode which disables clicking and dragging to select text.
+	Most terminal emulators offer a modifier key which you can hold while you click and drag to restore the behavior you may expect from the command line.
+The exact modifier key depends on the terminal and platform you are running on.

+	- iTerm: Hold the OPTION key.
+	- Gnome Terminal: Hold the SHIFT key.
+	- Windows Terminal: Hold the SHIFT key.

+	Refer to the documentation for your terminal emulator, if it is not listed above.

 # Usage

 ## Junos commands list